 6. Hepatitis A

-Waterborne diseases such as Hepatitis A spread when you come in contact with uncooked vegetables, contaminated food and water in unclean food joints and roadside vendors.
+Hepatitis A spreads when you consume uncooked vegetables, contaminated food and water in unclean food joints like roadside vendors.

 Hepatitis A symptoms: